canalplus/rx-player/doc/api/player_options.md

 It is defined as an array of objects, each object describing constraints a track should respect.

-If the first object - defining the first set of constraints - can not be respected under the currently available audio tracks, the RxPlayer will skip it and check with the second object and so on.
+If the first object - defining the first set of constraints - cannot be respected under the currently available audio tracks, the RxPlayer will skip it and check with the second object and so on.
 As such, this array should be sorted by order of preference: from the most